Best day trips from Florence (without a car)

 Lucca

 Lucca is an ancient city, still today surrounded by its medieval walls, rich in history and monuments.
-It is famous for its ancient towers, such as the Guinigi Tower, on top of which there are oak trees!
+It is famous for its ancient towers, such as the Guinigi Tower (that you can climb), on top of which there are oak trees!
 The medieval walls have now become a beautiful public park: one of the experiences not to be missed is a walk along the walls of Lucca to see the city from above.
+And don’t miss its beautiful main piazza, Pizza dell’Anfiteatro, built on the ruins of an ancient roman amphitheatre.

-You can reach Lucca from Florence both by car (but parking in Lucca is difficult and paid parking is expensive) and by train.
+You can reach Lucca from Florence both by car (but parking in Lucca is very hard, and paid parking is expensive) and by train.
 By train it takes from one hour and 20 to one hour and 45 minutes, depending on how many intermediate stops the train makes.
+You can find here on my blog more information about how to get from Florence to Lucca on your own.

 best day trips from Florence, Italy